criteo/defcon/defcon/plugins/README.md

 Module: `defcon.plugins.static.StaticPlugin`

-This is a very simple plugin to add static statuses in the database, useuful for scheduled events.
+This is a very simple plugin to add static statuses in the database, useful for scheduled events.

 ### Settings